Resmedia-test/Yii2_Docker/README.md

 ![Image of Docker](https://image.prntscr.com/image/C5r_SEtQS5_XaMBe6tDtyQ.png)

-If you want another settings go an change it `/src/environments` for example `/prod/common/config/main-local.php`
+### Settings:

-And don't forgot about all settings of docker
+If you want to set all your settings then go to `/src/environments` for example `/prod/common/config/main-local.php`, but in this case you need to change all server settings
 ### Commands:
 ```bash
 docker-compose up -d  // To start without log